tektoncd/pipeline/docs/tutorial.md

 # Hello World Task

-The main objective of the Pipeline CRD is to run your task individually or as a part of a pipeline.
+The main objective of the Pipeline CRDs is to run your Task individually or as a part of a Pipeline.
 Every task runs as a Pod on your Kubernetes cluster with each step as its own container.

 ## Tasks